 Below are Vincent's strengths, challenges, opportunities and disrupters associated with achieving thriving places.
-They have been informed by place and economic data, external influences, and feedback from the community and stakeholders through the informing studies and data listed on page 8.
+They have been informed by the City's place and economic data, external influences, and feedback from the community and stakeholders through the informing studies and data listed on page 8.